benjamincanac/nuxt-nation/slides.md

 <!--
 My name is Benjamin, I'm a software engineer at NuxtLabs and the author of Nuxt UI.

-Today, I want to talk about the future of Nuxt UI but first, let's talk about what is Nuxt UI.

-I'm super excited to share with you today what we've been cooking up for the future of Nuxt UI.
-But before we dive into the exciting new features, let's quickly get everyone on the same page about what Nuxt UI is.
+I'm excited to share with you today what we've been cooking up for the future of Nuxt UI.
 -->

 ---